yiptool/yip/README_LAYOUT.md

   * `vert`: use vertical scale ratio.
   * `avg`: use an average of horizontal and vertical scale ratio.

+You may specify two scale modes, separated with a slash (`/`) - one for the portrait orientation and one for the landscape orientation.

 ### Alignment

 When scaling is applied to the widget and scale mode is not `default`, widget size will differ from